mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 - Other online tools for learning programming like Code Academy, interactive, and effective.
 Including the use of Code playgrounds, simplifying
 - Minecraft, a sandbox game, educational potential, and an online community -->

-#### Home education settings as a site of research
+#### (Family) Home education settings as a site of research

+NOTES - could also link with after school club as a similar site.
+And the value of third spaces (check cross over with Ch.2)

 While home education is not a core focus of this thesis, it is a significant contextual factor in the research process.
 As such, I address key contextual factors that impact this study here.
 Research in schools settings is sometimes hampered by practical issues such as timetable considerations and lack of time for project work outside of the subject curriculum.
 These factors are largely absent when working with home educating families.
 An alignment with the needs of participants was also a relevant factor in this work with home educators, allowing for reciprocity in the research process.
 My engagement with game creation via coding stemmed a consultation with home educators as part of my university outreach and partnership work.
 To align with the interests of parents and children at the consultation asked if we could lead activities which drew on interest their children's interest in digital games, Minecraft being a name example, to promote computer coding.
 Home educators' motivations are explored more broadly in Chapter 2,

 <!-- Other contextual factors regarding home and informal learning environments and digital making are explored in Chapter 2. -->

-### Overview of barriers to game making which apply to both formal and non-formal environments
+### Overview of barriers to game making (which apply to both formal and non-formal environments)

 While the previous sections have addressed some of the opportunities and benefits of engaging in digital game making, there are significant barriers that affect both formal and informal contexts to varying extents.
 This section gives an overview of key issues related to the scope of this study.
 Technical barriers include the inherent complexity of coding and can be compounded by economic barriers that can prevent access to the software, hardware, or social environments needed to develop as a game maker.
 Identity-related barriers such as those related to gender, race, and class have been shown to negatively impact participation in digital making and more specifically game making.

-This research addresses each of these concerns at different stages of this thesis.
+EXPAND THIS NOW.

 ## Existing responses to challenges